 Common mistakes to avoid

 If you’re not familiar with how to fit solid wood flooring, you may make some mistakes.
-Here are common mistakes you should be aware of.
+Here are common mistakes you should be aware of:

 Choosing the Wrong Type of Wood

 Different types of wood have unique characteristics that impact durability and appearance.
 Ensure you select the right wood for your needs based on traffic levels and room conditions.
+For example, harder woods like oak are ideal for high-traffic areas, while softer woods like pine may show signs of wear more quickly.
+If you’re wondering how to install real wood flooring on concrete, remember that moisture-resistant woods work best for concrete subfloors to avoid damage from humidity.

 Choosing the Wrong Finish

 Choosing an unsuitable finish can lead to rapid wear and tear.
 For high-traffic areas, a durable finish, such as polyurethane, is recommended to protect your flooring from everyday damage.
+If you’re unsure about the finish for your solid wood flooring, consider the level of traffic and whether the room has exposure to moisture, as some finishes are better suited for kitchens or bathrooms.

 Not Preparing the Subfloor